Sun 09 May 2027

 Wuthering Heights

-ITA and director Kjersti Horn turn Wuthering Heights into a raw, physical performance about power, class and violence that is passed on from generation to generation.
-You follow Heathcliff and Catherine in a world in which love and pride constantly collide.
+ITA and director Kjersti Horn turn Wuthering Heights into a raw, physical production about power, class and violence that is passed down from generation to generation.
+You follow Heathcliff and Catherine in a world where love and pride constantly collide.

-Heathcliff grows up as an outsider in the Earnshaw family.
-He belongs and yet does not belong.
+Heathcliff grows up as an outsider within the Earnshaw family.
+He belongs, and yet he does not.
 What begins as a deep bond with Catherine turns into humiliation, loss and anger.
-When he later returns, wealthy and determined, he chooses not for reconciliation but for revenge.
-In this way Wuthering Heights shows how someone who has been trampled learns to strike back.
+When he later returns, wealthy and determined, he does not choose reconciliation but revenge.
+Yet revenge does not set him free.
+Marked by humiliation, he has learned to reproduce the violence that once shaped him.
+The oppressed becomes the oppressor.

 Whether this performance has an interval is not yet known.